Cunswick Scar is the subject of a chapter of Wainwright’s book The Outlying Fells of Lakeland.

 From Sonata Guest House, turn right onto Windermere Road, then Left onto Queen’s Road.
 View of Kendal from Queen’s Road

-Take the second right road called ‘The Tram’.
+Take the second right road called ‘The Tram’ – this is shown on Google maps.
 You will find a small car park at the turning.
 (Do not enter the wood).

 Walk up to and through the gate